moheldesoqy/moheldesoqy/README.md

-### Hello!

-# Mohamed Eldesoky - Software Developer
+### Hello there, I'm Mohamed Eldesoky 👋

+## 🔍 About Me

-Passionate software developer specializing mainly in backend solutions using various modern technologies and tools, and actively reaching to gain more knowledge and build real-world skills!
+🔧 Passionate software developer specializing mainly in backend solutions using various modern technologies and tools, and actively reaching to gain more knowledge and build real-world skills!

+🎓 Graduated in Computer Science from **PSUT**
+🚀 Working at **PiXil Apps** as a Software Developer, in Kuwait City 🌱 Enthusiastic about algorithms, data structures, and cloud integrations

 ## 🛠️ Technology Stack: